bodrick/awesome/TOPICS.md

 *   [AnyStatus/AnyStatus](https://github.com/AnyStatus/AnyStatus) - A remote control for your CI/CD pipelines and more
 *   [techthoughts2/Catesta](https://github.com/techthoughts2/Catesta) - Catesta is a PowerShell module project generator.
 It uses templates to rapidly scaffold test and build integration for a variety of CI/CD platforms.
-*   [goldbergyoni/javascript-testing-best-practices](https://github.com/goldbergyoni/javascript-testing-best-practices) - 📗🌐 🚢 Comprehensive and exhaustive JavaScript & Node.js testing best practices (April 2022)
+*   [goldbergyoni/javascript-testing-best-practices](https://github.com/goldbergyoni/javascript-testing-best-practices) - 📗🌐 🚢 Comprehensive and exhaustive JavaScript & Node.js testing best practices (December 2022)

 ## dashboard